Alsavdev-Software-Automation/Update-Domain-Rating-Checker/README.md

 * 2025-08-20 -- 1.1.2
   * Swap selector
 * 2025-10-31-- 1.1.3
-  * create anticipation failed to fetch
+  * Create anticipation failed to fetch
-  * disable all interaction to chrome
+  * Disable all interaction to chrome